 Eyelash extensions are synthetic or animal hair that mimics real human eyelashes.
-Eyelash extensions are applied with medical grade glue.
-Eyelash extensions enhance the fullness of lashes, curls, thickness, and lengths of natural eyelashes.
-Eyelash extensions lashes have a variety of quality; synthetic mink, real mink, cashmere and silk, Real mink is from animal hair, although not a lot of lash boutique will carry this because of its price, animal cruelty, allergies, and maintenance.
+They are applied with medical grade glue and enhances the fullness of lashes, curls, thickness, and lengths of natural eyelashes.
+There are a variety of quality to choose from; synthetic mink, real mink, cashmere and silk, Real mink is from animal hair, not a lot of lash boutique carry this because of its price, animal cruelty, allergies, and maintenance.
 Lash extensions itself comes in different thickness, curls, and lengths.
 This way, lash technicians can customize a set that is suitable for their customer’s eye shape.
 To apply the lash extension, the ends of the lash extensions are dipped in glue and then applied to one natural lash at a time.
 The process for a new set of eyelash extensions takes between 2-3 hours, for a refill the service takes between 1-1.5 hours.
-How long the service takes, depending on the lash technician experiences.
-When lash extensions are done properly, it can last up to months; depending on one’s natural hair growth cycle and how it is maintained.
+How long the service takes, depends on the lash technician’s experience.
+When lash extensions are done properly, it can last up a few months; depending on one’s natural hair growth cycle and how it is maintained.
 With proper aftercare, the lash extensions will last longer and are more beneficial for your natural lashes.

 How are eyelash extensions applied?

 When new to the location, arrive at your appointment 10-15mins earlier to fill out any eyelash extensions consent forms.
 After filling out the forms, the lash technician will go through your forms to see whether you are fit for the service.
 If you are fit for the service, you will have a consultation to see what you are looking for from your services.
 Your lash technician will help you choose style, lengths, and density for your eye types.

 Your eyes will be prep for the application; cleaning and then application of gel pads to separate bottom lashes from top lashes.